angerleo001/movie/README.md

 ## 🚀 About

-**Movie It** lets you search for movies effortlessly.
+**Movie** lets you search for movies effortlessly.
 The app displays a curated list of 20 movies based on your search, providing a clean, responsive UI and smooth experience.
 Powered by modern frontend tech and Appwrite backend services.

 ---